relliebalagat/b3nc-balagat-rellie/README.md

 ### CSS Box Model
 CSS Box Model is one of hardest part in CSS.
 I tried to learn it before on my own and it was not easy.
-But after learning yesterday about CSS Box Model, tt somehow ease my undestanding on CSS Box model.
+But after learning yesterday about CSS Box Model, it somehow ease my undestanding on CSS Box model.